-Mervyn Levin, Founding Director of Levering Ltd, provides the DHI with funding, policy and business expertise in the exploitation of digital content within the arts, humanities and heritage sectors across the creative industries.
+Mervyn Levin, Founding Director of Levering Ltd, provides the DHI with funding, policy and business expertise for exploiting our skills and knowledge in industry and business sectors that have a digital and data science dimension.

 Levering is a consultancy for the digital and creative industries, established in 2003 and co-located in Asia and the UK, working closely with leading organisations across industry, the financial sector, governments and the research community.